Cycle the Jordan Trail to Petra: The E-Bike Edition

 In the event of poor weather such as heavy rain, strong winds, and/or storms, conditions may become unsafe to complete the planned rides on this trip.
 Your guide will assess the conditions and weather forecasts and make a decision with your safety in mind.
 If it becomes necessary to change the planned itinerary, an alternative route or activity will be offered.

-The support vehicle will have large containers of water for you to refill your water bottles.
-At most hotels, you'll need to purchase drinking water; unfortunately, very few hotels currently offer refilling stations.
+You shouldn’t drink tap water in Jordan.
+The support vehicle will have large containers of water that you can top your water bottles up with.
+At most hotels, drinking water should be purchased; unfortunately, very few hotels currently provide refilling stations.

 Yes.
-Trips to Jordan have been running as normal since the Israel conflict escalated in October 2023, and then again in June 2025 – check out our latest customer reviews!
+Trips to Jordan have been running as normal throughout the conflict – check out our latest customer reviews!
 Much Better Adventures operate trips in line with the British FCDO travel advice and also consult with security advisors, both of whom have confirmed that trips are safe to run.
 We continue to receive real-time updates from the FCDO and our local host in Jordan will also inform us immediately should anything change locally.
 In case you have any questions, we have prepared some additional information about travel to Jordan during the Middle East Conflict.

 If you’re based in the United States, you can check the latest travel advisories from the U.S. Department of State.